barnhill/ComposePdfViewer/README.md

 Android Composable for Viewing PDFs

-The goal of this library is to create and provide an easy to consume Android Composable that will display PDFS.
-It will also cache pages generated from the PdfRenderer to prevent re-rendering of the pages for the adjacent pages in the PDF to help performance of scrolling pages.
+This library provides an easy to consume Android Composable that will display PDFs.
+It caches pages generated from the renderer to prevent re-rendering of the pages for the adjacent pages in the PDF to facilitate performant scrolling pages.
+A default optional retriever for web hosted PDFs is provided and is compatible with HTTP 1.1, 2, and 3 (QUIC).

 ## Add the dependency